 How do spitballs escape a black hole’s clutches?
 They’re actually made of matter that slips from the accretion disk before passing the point of no return and coalesces into chunks.
 In the case of Sgr A*, these hefty pieces are spewed into our galaxy at up to 20 million miles per hour.
 Here’s hoping one never zooms too close to our solar system.

-5. Supermassive black holes also give birth to stars.
+5. Supermassive black holes also give birth to stars and determine how many stars a galaxy gets.

 In the same way that planet-sized fragments are expelled from the accretion disk, a recent discovery shows that behemoth black holes occasionally unloose enough material to form whole new stars.
 Even more remarkable, some even land in deep space, well beyond their galaxy of origin.